steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 This may seem a lot of preparation but it is needed for full test coverage.

-These configuration SHOULD go into an XIncludable configuration file which can be referenced absolutely, for example in a directory `~/config/auth-keys.xml`, which can be referenced both from hadoop-aws tests, and in full distributions you have built up.
+These configuration SHOULD go into an XInclude-able configuration file which can be referenced absolutely, for example in a directory `~/config/auth-keys.xml`, which can be referenced both from hadoop-aws tests, and in full distributions you have built up.